eykrevooh/PMSS-Sensor/ReadMe.md

 Returns the temperature obtained from the sensor.
 This method requires that the read() method be called prior to the get_temp method

 **get_hum()**
-Similar to the get temperature method in that it will return the humitidy of the sensor after calling the read().
+Similar to the get temperature method in that it will return the humidity of the sensor after calling the read().